bxparks/rpn83p/docs/USER_GUIDE.md

 represented in polar form `r e^(i theta)`.
 In mathematics, this function is normally called the "argument".
 But the word "argument" has too many other meanings in software and computer science.
-Therefore, this function is named `CANG` (complex angle) to be more self-description.
+Therefore, this function is named `CANG` (complex angle) to be more self-descriptive.

 The `CANG` function is also one of only 2 functions (the other is the `2ND LINK`) whose functionality is affected by the complex display mode (`RECT`, `PRAD`, `PDEG`).
 When the display mode is `PRAD` or `PDEG`, the `CANG` function returns the angle using the same unit as the display mode.
 To return anything else was too confusing.
-When the display mode is `RECT`, the angle could be returned in either units, and an arbitrary chose was made to return radian units because it is often the natural unit for additional computation.
+When the display mode is `RECT`, the angle could be returned in either unit, and an arbitrary chose was made to return the radian unit because it is often the natural unit for additional calculation.
+(The other option as to use the trigonometric setting (`RAD` or `DEG`) to determine the returned value, but I wanted to keep a clean separation between trigonometric modes and complex display modes.)

-For example, compute the angle and magnitude of the number `1+i`:
+For example, to compute the angle and magnitude of the number `1+i`, we can
+type:

 ```
 MODE > DOWN > PDEG